Cardiac arrest in pediatric age group is most likely due to respiratory causes – Hypoxia (lack of Oxygen).

 Having good knowledge about the Adult BLS would help you with this lesson.
 Click here to review adult BLS.

 Scene safety (similar to adult BLS)

 First, make sure it is safe for YOU to reach the victim.
 We do not encourage you to risk your life trying to save someone else.
 Some of the unsafe situations are listed below.
 Use your own justice to decide how safe it is for you, the list is just a guide:

-Victim is being electrocuted (current shock) – First disconnect power.
+- Victim is being electrocuted (current shock) – First disconnect the power.

 In children, you may use the adult technique of tapping the shoulders firmly.